Same-sex marriage in Germany: Catholic Church

 In March 2023, the Synodal Path of the German Catholic Church voted in support of blessing same-sex couples.
 "Often same-sex couples and remarried divorcees have experienced exclusion and depreciation in our Church.
 The possibility of publicly placing their partnership under God's blessing does not make up for these experiences.
 However, it offers the Church the opportunity to show appreciation for the love and values that exist in these relationships and thus ask for forgiveness and make reconciliation possible."
-The move, which was approved by a vote of 176–14 with 12 abstentions by the Synodal Path, will take effect in 2026.
+The move was approved by a vote of 176–14 with 12 abstentions by the Synodal Path.
 Shortly following the vote, the dioceses of Osnabrück, Essen, and Speyer, as well as the Archdiocese of Berlin, announced that their clergy could bless same-sex couples.
-In April 2025, the German Bishops' Conference published guidelines for blessing same-sex unions.

 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
 The declaration was welcomed by several bishops.
 Bätzing said he was "grateful", "The declaration Fiducia supplicans addresses the issues that have become apparent in the recent past around the topics of requests for blessing and blessings from a pastoral perspective and in a theologically moderate and calm language.
 The declaration applies theological categories and terms in a responsible manner.
 It draws a clear line between unwavering fidelity to the teachings of the Church and the pastoral requirements of an ecclesial practice that wants to be close to people.
 A pastoral scope for action is described here, which illustrates responsible Church practice."
-Bishop of Passau Stefan Oster said the declaration could "help us in the polarized debates on this issue", "As a Catholic Church, in the pastoral walk with these people we usually have a great deficit of understanding, and all too often almost no ability to communicate in the care of souls.
+The Bishop of Passau, Stefan Oster, said the declaration could "help us in the polarized debates on this issue", "As a Catholic Church, in the pastoral walk with these people we usually have a great deficit of understanding, and all too often almost no ability to communicate in the care of souls.
 Now the scope for a shared pastoral path is widening."
+In April 2025, the German Bishops' Conference published guidelines for blessing same-sex unions.
+In April 2026, Cardinal Reinhard Marx, the Archbishop of Munich and Freising, instructed priests and pastoral staff in his archdiocese to refer to the guidelines of the Bishops' Conference for pastoral care, as a means to "strengthen the practice of blessing the partnerships of divorced and remarried couples, couples of all gender identities and sexual orientations as well as couples who for other reasons do not want to or cannot receive the sacrament of marriage."